ajayeeralla/BSM/README.md

 The Basic Syntactic Mutation (BSM) procedure consists of inference rules such as **Coalesce**, **Split**, **Imit**, **MuConflict**, and **ImitCycle**.
 We have implemented the procedure in [Maude](http://maude.cs.illinois.edu/), a high performance reflective language.

-For more details about the BSM procedure, also know as BSM' in the paper, the reader is directed to the extended version of the [paper](http://members.loria.fr/CRingeissen/files/papers/combi-fc.pdf)
+For description of the BSM procedure, also know as BSM' in the paper, the reader is directed to the [extended version of the paper](http://members.loria.fr/CRingeissen/files/papers/combi-fc.pdf).

 ### Prerequisites ###